wellenreiter01/nodebb-plugin-feathercoin/README.md

 ## Purpose

-The purpose of this plugin is to create an easy method for users of nodebb to be able to tip each other.
+The purpose of this plugin is to create an easy method for users of nodebb to tip each other.
 If you would like to see this in action, you can view at [Feathercoin Forum](https://forum.feahtercoin.com/)

 Presently it uses the [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) to launch one of the following wallets: